crangelsmith/For_DigitalAssess/README.md

 # For Digital Assess

-Code example of one class that querys a database (query.py)
+Example of a class for querying a PostgreSQL database (query.py)

 Example of functions that process data from a Kaggle competition (convert.py)